department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Voicebot User Test Plan B Conversation Guide.md

 - **TECH REP: Start recording.**

 **Moderator:**
 I have started recording.
 I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?
+Your heading.

-Your heading...Do you have any questions at this point?
+**TECH REP: Start the transcript under closed captioning** Do you have any questions at this point?

-## Warm-Up Questions 6 minutes
+## Warm-Up Questions: 6 minutes

 **Moderator:** "Let’s start with a few warm-up questions."